 Scholarships are a top priority for The National Judicial College.
-In surveys conducted of judges who took courses in 2013 and 2014, 98% responded they would take another NJC course.
+In surveys conducted of judges who took courses, 98% responded they would take another NJC course.
 When asked what would prevent them from taking another course, 75% listed lack of funding.
 Scholarship gifts help judges pursue continuing education opportunities at the NJC.
 Thank you to our many donors below who recognize that well-educated judges are the foundation of a free and independent judiciary.

 Establishing a Scholarship